SpaceyLad/simulacra/README.md

 This is script is good at finding mail addresses, but especially against Norwegian mail addresses because of the Norwegian letter conversion mode and domain mode.

+## What is does Simulacra mean?
+A simulacrum is a representation or imitation of a person or thing.
 ## How to use
 You must use the -F -L and -C arguments or enable easy mode with -e.
 Play around with easy mode to explore all functions, and then adjust them as you please.